envisioning/vocab/vocab/Backpropagation.md

 ---
 category: CORE, ARCH
+generality:
+- 0.95
+- 0.93
+- 0.91
+- 0.89
+- 0.87
+- 0.85
+- 0.83
 slug: backpropagation
 summary: Algorithm used for training artificial neural networks, crucial for optimizing the weights to minimize error between predicted and actual outcomes.
 title: Backpropagation
 ---